ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

         ...
 }
 ```
 As you can see the raw values pattern, they are all bitmask constants.
-With this kind of bitmask represent, multiple events can be represented in one number.
+With this kind of bitmask represents, multiple events can be represented in one number.
 Let examine it!!

 The control event registered for `clapButtonPressed:` is easy to guess `0x1 = 1 = .touchDown`.
 But for `clapButtonReleased:` it is a bit tricky. `0x1c0 = 448` does not match any defined events, is Hopper Disassembler decompiler wrong?
 Convert `0x1c0` to binary will be `0001 1100 0000`.
 There are 3 bits set, check with above constants it will be this combination: `0001 0000 0000 | 0000 1000 0000 | 0000 0100 0000` or human-readable would be `.touchCancel | .touchUpOutside | .touchUpInside`, so it's revealed:
 ```assembly